 Radiantly Alive in Bali

-Slow down, ground, find nourishment through the senses & feel-into safety
+Slow down, ground, find nourishment through the senses & cultivate a felt sense of safety

-Ubud is a captivating place.
+Bali is a captivating place.
 It’s rich in nature, culture, the arts and offers activities of all sorts.
 The locals are among some of the kindest people I’ve had the privilege of meeting, they’re grounded in tradition and an embodiment of the spirit of yoga.
-For a decade, Ubud is where I’ve returned to center, find inspiration, and experience feeling radiantly alive.
+For a decade, Bali is where I’ve returned to center, find inspiration, and experience feeling radiantly alive.

 This program is an invitation to slow down and foster connection by way of the body, breath, and nature.

-And, of course, free time and sightseeing with intent will give you a taste of what Ubud offers in the way of culture, the arts, and unforgettable culinary experiences.
+And, of course, there will be a little bit of time for sightseeing with intent to give you a taste of what Sidemen and the surroundings have to offer in the way of culture, waterfalls and more.

 “When we deny ourselves the authentic experience of being alive, we reach for more when what we really want is not to stretch wider, but to go deeper.”